Azure/azure-db-benchmarking/cosmos/sql/tools/chaos/cosmosdb_client_network_chaos_tool/readme.md

         $principalId='<clientId of user-assigned managed Identity>'
         az cosmosdb sql role assignment create --account-name $accountName --resource-group $resourceGroupName --scope $scope --principal-id $principalId --role-definition-id $readOnlyRoleDefinitionId
         ```
-        - This tool supports two more forms of authentication between the **Client VM** and the **Cosmos DB account**:
+        - This tool supports two more forms of authentication between the **Tool VM** and the **Cosmos DB account**:
             - Cosmos DB account's Master Key/Primary Key
             - Service Principal: The Service Principal needs to be assigned the **Cosmos DB reader role** the same way as mentioned in case of the User-assigned managed Identity.
-    2. User-assigned Managed Identity assigned to the **Client VM** and the **resource group containing Chaos Studio experiment** (the experiment will be created in this resource group after the tool is executed).
+    2. User-assigned Managed Identity assigned to the **Tool VM** and the **resource group containing Chaos Studio experiment** (the experiment will be created in this resource group after the tool is executed).
 Assign '**Contributor**' role on the ResourceGroup containing the experiment.
     3. User-assigned Managed Identity assigned to the **Chaos Studio experiment** and the **target resource(s)**.
 Assign '**Reader**' role on the target resource(s).
 If there are multiple target resources, this identity and the role needs to be assigned to each of them.

 - The target resource(s) (i.e. the Azure resource(s) which will experience disruption) needs to be onboarded to Chaos Studio so that the ChaosAgent is installed on these target resource(s) and the following Agent-based capabilities are enabled for these target resource(s):